mircopergreffi/cloudflare-ddns/README.md

 # Cloudflare DDNS

-Simple bash script for updating Cloudflare DNS records.
+Simple C application wrapped into a container for updating Cloudflare DNS records.
 It allows you to use Cloudflare as a Dynamic DNS.

+The container is built from scratch and only contains the executable and SSL certficated in order to minimize its footprint.

-The uncompressed image size is almost 10MB.
+The uncompressed image size is **5.6MB**.

+A special thanks to [@gmasini97](https://github.com/gmasini97) for the contributions.

 ## How It Works

 Waits for your public IP to change, it checks for changes with a set time interval (`UPDATE_INTERVAL`).
+The IP is checked using Cloudflare APIs (https://cloudflare.com/cdn-cgi/trace).
 Then deletes all DNS records (except for CNAME records).
 Generate new DNS records from the specified template (`BIND_TEMPLATE` and `BIND_TEMPLATE_NOPROXY`).
 Set `UPDATE_INTERVAL` to a negative number (i.e.: `-1`) for updating the DNS records once and exiting.